•

 Music

 In high school, I played bass in a band called Osiris from the fall of 1984 through graduation in 1986.
-Back in May of 2006, my old bandmates pulled together a couple short reunion shows that coincided with our 20-year SFHS class reunion at the Little Fox theater in Redwood City, CA. We […]
+Back in May of 2006, my old bandmates pulled together a couple short reunion shows that coincided with our 20-year SFHS class reunion at the Little Fox theater in Redwood City, CA. We definitely had […]

 Sunday, August 17th, 2008 at 10:07 pm